jonejadave/CustomHomescreenApp/README.md

 -Unzip to folder

--Run CustomHomescreen.exe as ADMINISTRATOR (otherwise it will not work) once and set your desired background, close the application, it will minimize to background
+-Run Launch and set your desired background, close the application, it will minimize to background

 -Loads on PC startup and swaps the Homescreen on VALORANT launch